inagle33/inagle33/README.md

 ### Hi there 👋
-I'm a computer science student at West Chester University of Pennsylvania.
-I'm extremely interested in software development and am currently looking for an internship!
+I'm a senior year computer science student at West Chester University of Pennsylvania.
+This past summer I completed a software engineering internship and am looking for an entry level position upon graduation.
 You can reach me at 614-286-4659 or isaacdnagle@gmail.com.
-Feel free to check out the repositories that I have posted with all the various projects I have created through my coursework.
+Feel free to check out the repositories that I have posted with various projects I have created through my coursework.

 <!--
 **inagle33/inagle33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.